On partitions with $k$ corners not containing the staircase with one more corner: Introduction

 We actually give three proofs of Theorem \ref{thm:conjectured}.
-The first one (section \ref{proof-with-generating-functions}) is based on generating series.
-The second one (section \ref{sec:Fine}) is based on a result due to Fine on some statistics on partitions.
-The last one (section \ref{bijective-proof}) is a bijective proof of the following more general result. \begin{theorem} For any $k \ge 0$ and $m \ge 0$, there are as many pairs of partitions $(\alpha, \beta)$ with $|\alpha|+|\beta|=m$ whose lengths fulfill $\ell(\alpha) + \ell(\beta) \le k$, as partitions of $m+\binom{k+1}{2}$ with $k$ corners whose diagram does not contain the staircase with $k+1$ corners. \end{theorem} Theorem \ref{thm:conjectured} is then obtained as a corollary of Theorem \ref{thm:general} (see section \ref{sec:corollary}).
-Figure \ref{tabla} shows the bijection used to prove Theorem \ref{thm:general}, in action, for Theorem \ref{thm:conjectured} with $k=3$.
+The first one (Section \ref{proof-with-generating-functions}) is based on generating series.
+The second one (Section \ref{sec:Fine}) is based on an identity due to Fine on some statistics on partitions.
+The last one (Section \ref{bijective-proof}) is a bijective proof of the following more general result.